module Z80::Program

 # File lib/z80/labels.rb, line 127 def pointer?(arg) if arg.is_a?(Array) true elsif arg.respond_to?(:pointer?) arg.pointer? elsif label?(arg) arg.to_label(self).pointer? else false end end

-A convenient method for macros to check if an argument is a Register
+A convenient method for macros to check if an argument is a Register.

-Returns true
+Returns true for:

 hl, a, [hl], [iy + 6]